doruktarhan/Image-Caption-Generation-with-Recursive-Neural-Networks-Deep-Learning-for-Vision-Language-Transl/README.md

 The flickr dataset is too big to upload here it can be downloaded online from kaggle. https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset

+I also upload the source code and the working model pth file in order to test the model without running the code.

 Detailed information is given in the results pdf.